 “Because of the work we did,” he explained, “my grandchildren will never see separate water fountains or attend segregated schools or have to take seats in the back of the bus.
 They’ll never know what that’s like.
 And that is a very good thing.”

 I never forgot that conversation.
-Obviously, we still have a long way to go when it comes to racism, but I do believe each generation comes out a little better than the one before, and I think many of the issues we’re having now are because attitudes are rapidly changing and those pockets of deep resistance are finally losing their hold.
+Obviously, we still have a long, long way to go when it comes to racism, but I do believe each generation comes out a little better than the one before, and I think many of the issues we’re having now are because attitudes are rapidly changing and those pockets of deep resistance are finally losing their hold.
 We’re in a period of unrest right now and I have no doubt we’ll come out stronger as a nation.

 Still, I don’t want to lose sight of our history.
 I may not be able to truly understand what happened before I was born, but I never want to stop trying.
 I hope my children feel the same way — but I know that has to begin with me.